EddieSem/Tally_demo/README.md

 # Tally_demo

 Assignment: Use snowflake or similar to receive the pipeline from any 2 sources - could be streaming data or ETL or DB updates.
+In any one of them showcase some transformation step.
+For example, you can create a pipeline from S3 into Snowflake and a GitHub API feed.
+Introduce a transformation in the S3 stream and capitalise all words in that stream.

 *Loading Data into Snowflake via Bulk Loading Using COPY from Amazon S3*